tanvir-git/odoo-documentation/content/applications/finance/accounting/bank/bank_synchronization/enablebanking.rst

 Configuration
 =============

-Link bank accounts with Odoo
+Link bank accounts with CoquiAPPs
 ----------------------------

 #.
 Start synchronization by clicking on :menuselection:`Accounting --> Configuration -->
    Add a Bank Account`;
 #.
 Select your bank;
 #.
-Make sure you give your consent to share your account information with Odoo by clicking
+Make sure you give your consent to share your account information with CoquiAPPs by clicking
    :guilabel:`Continue authentication`;

    .. image:: enablebanking/enablebankingauth.png